China's Wang meets Lavrov in Bali ahead of G20 talks

 Washington has argued Russia should no longer be a member of the international forum, a position echoed by some Western allies.

-It will use the meeting -- which is a prelude to a leaders' summit in November -- to lobby allies that have been at odds with its position on Ukraine, such as India, to pull away from Moscow.
+Blinken will use the gathering -- which is a prelude to a leaders' summit in November -- to lobby allies that have been at odds with its position on Ukraine, such as India, to pull away from Moscow.

+But his hopes of a united Western front against Russian aggression were dealt a blow after British Foreign Minister Liz Truss pulled out of the meeting at the last minute, according to a diplomat.

+She would not attend talks with her counterparts on Friday, the diplomat told AFP, without specifying when she would be leaving Bali.

+Blinken is expected to reiterate warnings to Beijing about its support for Russia at Saturday's talks with Wang.

-Beijing pursues an independent foreign policy towards Russia and both reject interference from what they have called "third parties".
+China pursues an independent foreign policy toward Russia and both reject interference from what they have called "third parties".

 A meeting between Putin and Chinese President Xi Jinping in February ended with the pair declaring a "new era" of international relations with "no limits" to their relationship.